zer0cache/matic-docs/docs/zkEVM/protocol/l2-transaction-cycle-intro.md

 **Users and the zkEVM communicate using JSON-RPC, which is fully compatible with Ethereum RPC**.
 This approach allows any EVM-compatible application, such as wallet software, to function and feel like actual Ethereum network users.

-## Transactions and Blocks on zkEVM
+### Transactions and Blocks on zkEVM

-In our current design of the Polygon zkEVM, **one transaction is equivalent to one block on Layer 2 (i.e. zkEVM)**.
-This enhances RPC and peer-to-peer communication between nodes.
-Additionally, there is more compatibility with current tooling and fast finality in L2 which helps in locating the user's txs.
+In the current design, **a single transaction is equivalent to one block**.

+This design strategy not only improves RPC and P2P communication between nodes, but also enhances compatibility with existing tooling and facilitates fast finality in L2.
+It also simplifies the process of locating user transactions.
-There is one L2 block per transaction on the zkEVM network.
-Later, **a collection of L2 transactions is combined into a batch.
-This batch is posted on L1 for data availablity and it must be verified**.
-Therefore, a proof for a single batch or a proof for a sequence of batches can be created.

-For example, imagine the case where batches 2 to 24 have been posted on-chain and are waiting to be verified.
-The aggregator could:

-- Build a proof for
-	- batch 2
-	- batch 3 to 20
-	- batch 21 to 24
-- Aggregate the 3 proofs, and
-- Send proof to L1 (Ethereum)